 Very versatile, very easy and very hard to finish off, makes this a very good indoor plant to have around.

-To start things off, a lot of people also want to understand the common names this plant goes by - the Wandering Jew Plant and the Inch Plant.
+To start things off, lets cover the meaning behind the common names that this plant goes by - the Wandering Jew Plant and the Inch Plant.
 Both names are centered around its ability to spread and grow very quickly, with little care or intervention from people.

 Pro Tip - This is truly one of the simplest houseplants to propagate.
 From taking cuttings, you can have fully grown plants in less than 6 months.